Please check out: https://www.facebook.com/groups/185937923592/

 It has been brought up via e-mail, phone calls, and media by various Janesville residents over the course of many years.
 I had nothing to do with that.

-Spring/Summer 2009: Mr. David Innis brought copies of Madison’s current ordinance to Janesville City ‘s Council, in the hopes of seeing it on the agenda.
-(Note that vi. and vii. have proven to be unenforceable, and as a result, the City of Madison is planning a change that will only involve notification of joint land owners or landlords.)
+Spring/Summer 2009: Mr. David Innis brought copies of Madison WI’s current ordinance to Janesville City ‘s Council, in the hopes of seeing it on the agenda.

 I had nothing to do with that, either.
 I did not know David Innis.

 In the middle of October, 2009: It occurred to me that that keeping a few hens in my family’s backyard might be a relatively easy, cost-effective and fun way to support my personal interest in increasing self-reliance.
 I started to look into Urban hen keeping, how to do it, Janesville’s ordinances regarding keeping hens in town, and other cities’ ordinances regarding keeping hens.
 I looked for a group in Janesville that might already be working on the ordinance.
 Seeing none, I started COJchickens, merely with the intention of finding people with the interest to pursue taking an ordinance change to the Council.
 I knew there would b a lot of work to do, to be ready to go to the Council with this issue.

 November, 16th, 2009: an article in the Janesville Gazette informed me that David Innis had 2 Council Members as sponsors to look into changing the ordinance for Janesville.
 I had nothing to do with that.
 (I still did not know David Innis.
 I did not meet David Innis until the Plan Commission’s public hearing on February 15, 2010.)